+Update 2/27/20.
 “Do you suffer from sugar cravings, inexplicable fatigue or bloating, anxiety or a “brain fog”?
 Fortunately, ProBio5 provides a solution to many of today's “mystery” symptoms.”
 Those are some of the words used to describe the Plexus Slim ProBio5, a healthy gut, probiotic supplement.
-Interestingly, weight loss is not specifically mentioned in this list, although I wanted to review this supplement after some people told me of Plexus Ambassadors who were recommending ProBio5 to those not losing weight with Plexus Slim (the pink drink).
-Also, on the Plexus Slim website, Probio5 is actually listed in the “weight loss” category of products.
-Does ProBio5 help weight loss and/or does it help Plexus Slim work better?
+Interestingly, weight loss is not specifically mentioned in this list, although some may use it for weight loss in conjunction with Plexus Slim (the original pink drink).
+So, does ProBio5 help weight loss and does it help Plexus Slim work better?
+Does it have any side effects?
 Let's see what we can discover.
-See the review of plexus slim current ingredients , Joyome anti-wrinkle cream and Plexus Hunger Control.
+See the review of plexus slim current ingredients, Joyome anti-wrinkle cream and Plexus Hunger Control.

 According to the Plexus website, ProBio 5 is supposed to provide these benefits: